 The simple outcome is that many more properties start to enter the resale market; and while they can be described as "distressed" they are only so in as much as their owners are capable of discounting the price to a level that is at the least break even or at worse an ongoing debt that they are forced to write off!
 However, while banking systems worldwide appear to be writing off THEIR bad debt portfolios many other banks and credit service companies are today now looking to recover losses by turning to the International risk management and credit referencing agencies around the globe such as Experian.
 A situation which has added further fears for property investors who no longer have the simple option of handing over the keys of the property to the lender without further redress. [#3]

 Spanish Banks: The Summer of 2009 [#4]

-Over recent weeks there have been several articles published in the Spanish daily newspaper "El Mundo" looking at the current development of bank repossessions in Spain and what exposure the 10 major lenders have in today's property market.
+Since the start of the property crisis there have been many articles published in the Spanish daily newspaper "El Mundo" looking at the current development of bank repossessions in Spain and what exposure the 10 major lenders have in today's property market.
 Spain's banks and savings banks (cajas) are now recognised as being the country’s largest real estate companies.
 "Nobody knows how many properties they own, not even the banks themselves," one property expert reported to El Mundo, and with their stock of repossessions continuing to grow fast the banks are forced to classify their burgeoning portfolio.

 Taking a simplistic model they classify property as type A or B; and the banks are desperately looking at ways to liquidate this vast level of stock.
 Type 'A' is for those new builds from developers and promoters who can no longer repay their loans, and being quality new builds in a good condition, are understood to be easier to sell.
 It is estimated that these account for more than 70% of the current stock.
 Spanish banks are now using their own property divisions – often newly established - and their regional branch networks to sell these 'A' properties by offering both discounts and also preferential lending terms.